| |

 chronic iron deficiency anemia workups turn out to have large hiatal

-stomach and is a persisting mucosal defect (not really an ulcer) ulcer having a central conspicuous
+stomach and is a persisting mucosal defect (not really an ulcer) having a central conspicuous

 artery...thought likely to reflect an AVM.
 May also find in duodenum